 In this free Chinese studies online course, these themes are discussed to understand China in the modern world and as a great world civilization that developed along lines different from those of the Mediterranean.

-The atomic bombings of the cities of Hiroshima and Nagasaki ended the World War II in 1945.
-I wish the bombing would never have happened -- 90,000-166,000 in Hiroshima and 60,000–80,000 people in Nagasaki were killed in one day.
 It is important to remember our past so we could shape our future.
+Since the Industrial Revolution, capitalism and greed have taken over the world.
+After Two World Wars, we are entering a new era of sustainability.
 I was also surprised to find out that my son's "World History" textbook in school did not include one page about China, and barely half a page on Japan and Asia as a whole.
-I fear for my children's future; how much is too much? and where are we going as a human race?
+I fear for my children's future.
+Life really only needs fresh air, fresh water, and simple, fresh food; how much is too much? and what we are here for and where are we going as a human race?
+Silent Spring everywhere?